Hong Kong Housing Society: History

 After the end of World War II in 1945, Hong Kong was devastated and traumatised in the post-war aftermath.
 There was material deprivation and a shortage of housing.
-Due to the incessant crises in the political arena of the Chinese mainland, vast numbers of mainland refugees flocked to Hong Kong.
+Due to the incessant crises in the political arena in China, vast numbers of mainland refugees flocked to Hong Kong.
 They built huts and settled themselves on unoccupied hillsides, which worsened the already severe housing problem.
 At that time, Hong Kong had not yet devised any public housing policy, not to mention any departments to steer the planning and building of public housing.

 In 1947, The Lord Mayor of London donated a sum of 14,000 pounds from its Air Raid Distress Fund to the Hong Kong Social Welfare Council.
-A member of the Council and the Anglican Bishop of Hong Kong, the Reverend RO Hall, took the lead to use the donation to launch a housing organisation for mitigating Hong Kong's serious housing problems.
+A member of the Council and the Anglican Bishop of Hong Kong, Ronald Hall, took the lead to use the donation to launch a housing organisation for mitigating Hong Kong's serious housing problems.
 Bishop Hall, together with a group of social leaders, established a committee which held its first meeting on 17 April 1948.
 HKHS was formally established in 1951 as a statutory body under Hong Kong Ordinance Chapter 1059.
 It was the first-ever independent statutory body in Hong Kong that undertook public housing affairs.

 In 1952, the first rental housing estate in Hong Kong, Sheung Li Uk, was completed in Sham Shui Po, providing 5 blocks with 360 residential units and accommodating 1,900 tenants.
 To break out from the communal design which prevailed at that time, Sheung Li Uk provided self-contained flats with kitchens, bathrooms and balconies.
 Moreover, it was better planned and managed with the provision of community centres, public open spaces and basic play equipment for children, which became a prototype for future public housing.

 From then on, HKHS has been launching various housing schemes and services to address the changing needs of the community.